Bunty Walia: Personal life

-Bunty Walia was married to Suman Ranganath in 2006 but they split in May 2007. later Walia is married to Vanessa Parmar born 1 August 1993 Mumbai. and the couple share two children.
+Bunty Walia was married to Suman Ranganath in 2006, but they split in May 2007.
+Later he married Vanessa Parmar of Mumbai.
+The couple share two children.
 He is brother of Juspreet Singh Walia.

 G.S.
 Worldwide Entertainment

-Bunty is the chairman of GS Worldwide Entertainment.
-It is an entertainment company that produces movies.
-Some of the biggest Bollywood actors have worked alongside them to produce big named movies in India.
+Bunty is the chairman of GS Worldwide Entertainment, an entertainment company that produces movies.

-Charities
+Philanthropy

-Bunty has contributed to the Maigic Bus charity created by the NGO for raising funds for underprivileged children.
-He as also aimed to raise funds for varied charities and one of the causes they are supporting is that of self-defense for women.
+Bunty has contributed to the Magic Bus charity that aids underprivileged children.
+He has raised funds for other charities, including self-defense for women.
 Another portion of the will be to fund the state-of-the-art-gym at Andheri Sports Complex.
 He has organized charity football match with actors and athletes to raise more funds for the Magic Bus charity.